balanced/balanced-docs/api/rev1/api/cards.rst

 ---------------

 Fetches the details of a card that has previously been created.
-Supply the ``uri`` that was returned from your previous request, and the corresponding card information will be returned.
+Supply the ``href`` that was returned from your previous request, and the corresponding card information will be returned.
 The same information is returned when creating the card.